 Stacy Sutton Kerby rsvped for Webinar Update on New Laws and Service & Emotional Support Animals 2021-09-07 11:41:09 -0500

-Animal Law Expert and Animal Lawyer Randy Turner gives an update on changes to laws and service animals and emotional support animals.
+Animal Law Expert and Animal Lawyer Randy Turner provides an update to changes to laws and service animals and emotional support animals.

 Under Texas law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring their service animals to all public accommodations, such as government buildings, hotels, restaurants, stadiums, and stores.
 These laws also require those who operate transportation services to allow service animals.
 But recent trends show confusion with emotional support animals and the varying definitions.

-When you RSVP, you will automatically land on a page with the webinar.WHENJune 01, 2027 at 6:00pm
+When you RSVP, you will receive an email with a link to the webinar.WHENJune 01, 2027 at 6:00pm

 Animal rescue is a noble cause well worth the investment rescuers make.
 Learn how to keep your rescue focused on that mission by avoiding the most common legal "pitfalls" that cost money and damage an organization's brand.

 While there are no national or Texas State laws specifically regulating rescues, other state laws and municipal ordinances do apply to rescue groups.
 Randy Turner will present what every rescuer needs to know about ownership issues, avoiding litigation, complying with laws regarding non-profit organizations and generally staying out of legal hot water.

 Check out the on-demand webinar by RSVPing now.WHENJune 01, 2027 at 5:00pm